We have made changes to our website. Can't find what you're looking for?

 Step 5: Modify and re-upload your audit data(opens in a new window) sets out the process to modify and update your audit data.

-When the Commissioner assess your audit is compliant with the Act, we will publish it on the Insights Portal(opens in a new window).
+When the Commissioner assesses that your audit is compliant with the Act, we will publish it on the Insights Portal(opens in a new window).
 It will appear in both organisation and industry views.

 You can see a preview of how your data will appear on the Insights Portal by reviewing the ‘Public (preview)’ report on the reporting platform.